 - Electrocardiogram (ECG or EKG): This test records the electrical activity of the heart, shows abnormal rhythms (arrhythmias or dysrhythmias) and can show heart stress.

 - Echocardiogram (echo): This test uses sound waves (ultrasound) to produce images of the heart and blood vessels’ structures on a screen.
 It can show heart structure and function.
-Norton Children’s Heart Institute has 28 tele-echo locations in Kentucky and Southern Indiana so many patients can stay close to home for an echocardiogram.
+Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana.

 Eisenmenger syndrome treatment